 2.2.
 The Long-Term Impact on a Trading Account

-The long-term impact of compounding on an account can be dramatic.
+The long-term impact of compounding on an account can be significant.
 While initial growth is slow, the process creates a “snowball effect.”
 Over many periods, consistent reinvestment can lead to exponential growth that is mathematically impossible to achieve with a simple, linear profit-taking approach.

 Here is a simple comparison: